ben-trainer/osTicket/README.md

 <img src="https://i.imgur.com/cMGFovJ.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 12.)
-Next download will be the osTicket zip file, open the file and drag the upload file into the C: > inetpub > wwwroot.
+Download will be the osTicket zip file, open the file and drag the upload file into the C: > inetpub > wwwroot.
 Then rename upload to osTicket.
 Open IIS and give the server a restart.

 <p>
 <img src="https://i.imgur.com/UEpnaTM.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 12.)
 Within IIS in the connections section open Sites > Default Web Site > osTicket and under Actions tab click Browse *:00 (http).
 This should take us to our osTicket homepage